 Real estate maintenance comes at a cost.
 Taxes, utilities, repairing, and insurance, in exchange for the risk of loss.

 If it is a standalone house, it usually requires constant improvements and fixes.
 (Very similar to your project codebase)

 Real estate unlike wine, doesn't get better with years.
-Wires and cables, water pipes, dry rot in the attic or cellar.
+Wires and cables, water pipes, and dry rot in the attic or cellar.

 In other words, those things that can be only met in overpriced "elite" residential compounds of shitty locations are likely to be absolutely natural in more developed locations.

 That means that with the shift of building standards in the future, your current real estate simply might get left behind.